 The first application that’s well worth mentioning is ShareMouse, which is probably the easiest of the three programs to set up and run.
-Simon mentioned ShareMouse briefly, and his article was actually the reason I decided to give it a test drive.
 The first bonus point is the fact that you don’t have to install a separate install for the server or the client PC.
 It’s one install for either.
 Once installed, it shows up in the taskbar as an arrow icon.

 Hover over the icon to see how many other PCs on your network are set up with ShareMouse and ready to use along with this installation.

 On each PC where you install it, you can set up security features and network settings so that sharing out control of that PC can remain secure.
 But, one feature I really like more than the security options is the fact that you can set it to dim the screen that you’re not currently using.

 It’s not only a good reminder of your active screen, but it can also save the battery life of the other computer, if it’s a laptop.

 Another awesome feature that isn’t always included in many remote access applications is the ability to easily drag and drop files or clipboard contents from one desktop to another.

 Under Monitor Manager is where you can configure how your monitors are physically located next to each other.
 You can drag and drop the screens anywhere at all.
 So, if you place monitor A underneath monitor C, then you’ll need to drag your screen down off the bottom of screen C to get the cursor onto screen A.